pixlkat/real_aes/README.txt

 Partial API compatibility with the insecure AES module (via a submodule) is provided to act as a replacement for use with other modules.
 Contrary to AES, this module will not accept keys that are too long or too small.

 Defuse PHP-encryption provides authenticated encryption via an Encrypt-then-MAC scheme.
-AES-128 CBC is the encryption algorithm, SHA-256 the hash algorithm for the HMAC.
+AES-128 CBC is the symmetric encryption algorithm, SHA-256 the hash algorithm for the HMAC.
 IV's are automatically and randomly generated.
+You do \
-You do not need to manage the IV separately, as it is included in the ciphertext.
+not need to manage the IV separately, as it is included in the ciphertext.

 Ciphertext format is: HMAC || iv || ciphertext

 The HMAC verifies both IV and Ciphertext.

-Beware that AES compatibility is at API-level only, and then just partial.
+Beware that AES-module compatibility is at API-level only, and then just partial.
 Existing messages cannot be decrypted, nor is there an upgrade path.

+## Authenticated encryption

+Authenticated encryption ensures data integrity of the ciphertext.
+When decrypting, integrity is checked first.
+Further decrypting operations will only be executed when the integrity check passes.
+This prevents certain ciphertext attacks on AES CBC.

 ## Differences to the AES module: